socomsystems/documentation/admin_manual/issues/general_troubleshooting.rst

       RewriteRule ^\.well-known/caldav /nextcloud/remote.php/dav/ [R=301,L]
     </IfModule>

-Make sure to change /nextcloud to the actual subfolder your Nextcloud instance is running in.
+Make sure to change /nextcloud to the actual subfolder your cyfrSpaces instance is running in.

 If you are running NGINX, make sure ``location = /.well-known/carddav {`` and ``location = /.well-known/caldav {`` are properly configured as described in :doc:`../installation/nginx`, adapt to use a subfolder if necessary.